hyperledger/besu-docs/docs/Tutorials/Permissioning/Upgrade-Permissioning-Contract.md

     The migration scripts will log the existing allowlists to the console, but no contracts will be deployed.

-1. Set initial values for updated deployment:

-    Using the values logged in the previous step, set the following environment variables as required:
+1. Set initial values for updated deployment using the values logged in the previous step:

     ```bash
     INITIAL_ADMIN_ACCOUNTS=<list-of-admins>